Alvaro-M-S/Engineering-Portfolio/University/Theses/Bachelor/README.md

 # 🎓 Bachelor's Thesis

 This folder contains the complete documentation, research, and findings for my **Bachelor's Thesis**.
-The thesis focuses on [INTELLIGENT DESIGN OF CUSTOMISED MEDICAL DEVICES: EXPLORING THE EFFICIENCY OF THE SUPERELLIPSE AND THE CONVEX HULL].
+The thesis focuses on INTELLIGENT DESIGN OF CUSTOMISED MEDICAL DEVICES: EXPLORING THE EFFICIENCY OF THE SUPERELLIPSE AND THE CONVEX HULL.

 The work presented in this thesis reflects the culmination of my studies and research during my Bachelor's degree, where I applied various engineering concepts and methodologies to explore the implementation and improvement of using different AI models to personalize prostheses and improve its mechanical behaviour.